Howard Winstone: World title fights

 In September 1965 he challenged for the WBA and WBC world featherweight titles held by the Mexican southpaw, Vicente Saldivar.
 The fight was held at Earls Court Arena, London and Saldivar won on points over fifteen rounds.

 In March 1966 he defended his European title against Andrea Silanos in Italy winning by a technical knockout in the fifteenth round.
 In September 1966 he defended it against Belgian, Jean de Keers at Wembley and won on a technical knockout in three rounds.

 In December 1966 he defended his British and European titles against the Welsh featherweight, Lennie Williams, defeating him at Port Talbot in eight rounds.

 In June 1967 he was ready for another world title challenge against Vicente Saldivar, this time in Cardiff, but again lost on points, although the decision favoured Saldivar by only half a point.

 Four months later, in October 1967, he fought Saldivar again, this time in Mexico City, but lost after being knocked down in the seventh and twelfth rounds.
 His manager threw in the towel in the twelfth.

 After his latest successful defence, Saldivar announced his retirement leaving his world title vacant.
 In January 1968, Winstone fought the Japanese, Mitsunori Seki for the vacant WBC world featherweight title at the Royal Albert Hall.
 He won when the fight was stopped in the ninth due to a cut eye, and so finally gained a world title.
 Saldivar was in the audience to see his vacated title won by his old rival.

-In July 1968 he defended his newly won world title against the Cuban, Jose Legra, at Porthcawl, Wales.
+In July 1968 he defended his newly won world title against the Cuban, José Legrá, at Porthcawl, Wales.
 Although Winstone had beaten Legra twice before, he was knocked down twice in the first round.
 He continued fighting, but unfortunately he sustained a badly swollen left eye, which caused the bout to be stopped in the fifth round.
 Having lost the world title in his first defence, Winstone decided to retire at the age of 29.

+Professional boxing record

 Retirement

 He continued living in Merthyr Tydfil after retirement.
 In 1968 he was awarded the MBE.
 Later, he was made a Freeman of Merthyr Tydfil due to his boxing accomplishments.
 He died from kidney disease on 30 September 2000, aged 61.

 In 2001, one year after his death, a bronze statue of Winstone by Welsh sculptor David Petersen was unveiled in St. Tydfil's Square, Merthyr Tydfil.

 In 2005, he beat Owen Money, Richard Trevithick, Joseph Parry and Lady Charlotte Guest to be named "Greatest Citizen of Merthyr Tydfil", in a public vote competition run by Cyfarthfa Castle and Museum as part of the centenary celebrations to mark Merthyr's incorporation as a county borough in 1905.

 His brother, Glyn Winstone continues to run a café business in the town's bus station under the boxing-themed trading-style "The Lonsdale Bar".